pingcap/tidb-tools/sync_diff_inspector/README.md

       --dm-addr string           the address of DM
       --dm-task string           identifier of dm task
-      --check-thread-count int   how many goroutines are created to check data (default 4) --split-thread-count int   how many goroutines are created to split chunk (default 3) --export-fix-sql           set true if want to compare rows or set to false will only compare checksum (default true)
+      --check-thread-count int   how many goroutines are created to check data (default 4) --export-fix-sql           set true if want to compare rows or set to false will only compare checksum (default true)
 ```